Ashkenazi Jews: Jewish–Roman Wars

 The first and second centuries CE saw a series of unsuccessful large-scale Jewish revolts against Rome.
 The Roman suppression of these revolts led to wide-scale destruction, a very high toll of life and enslavement.
-The First Jewish-Roman War (66–73 CE) resulted in the destruction of Jerusalem and the Second Temple.
+The First Jewish–Roman War (66–73 CE) resulted in the destruction of Jerusalem and the Second Temple.
 Two generations later, the Bar Kokhba Revolt (132–136 CE) erupted.
 Judea's countryside was devastated, and many were killed, displaced or sold into slavery.
 Jerusalem was rebuilt as a Roman colony under the name of Aelia Capitolina, and the province of Judea was renamed Syria Palaestina.
 Jews were prohibited from entering the city on pain of death.
 Jewish presence in the region significantly dwindled after the failure of the Bar Kokhba revolt.

 With their national aspirations crushed and widespread devastation in Judea, despondent Jews migrated out of Judea in the aftermath of both revolts, and many settled in southern Europe.
 In contrast to the earlier Assyrian and Babylonian captivities, the movement was by no means a singular, centralized event, and a Jewish diaspora had already been established before.

 During both of these rebellions, many Jews were captured and sold into slavery by the Romans.
 According to the Jewish historian Josephus, 97,000 Jews were sold as slaves in the aftermath of the first revolt.
 In one occasion, Vespasian reportedly ordered 6,000 Jewish prisoners of war from Galilee to work on the Isthmus of Corinth in Greece.
+It is also possible that Jews contributed to the Colosseum's construction; an inscription from the site reads “The emperor Titus Caesar Vespasian Augustus had the new amphitheater built from the profits of the war.”
 Jewish slaves and their children eventually gained their freedom and joined local free Jewish communities.